sdennett55/headsup/README.md

 # Heads Up v2.0

-Fork or check out: https://m30pr0jwwp.codesandbox.io/
+Fork or check out https://m30pr0jwwp.codesandbox.io/ and add to home screen!

 This React web app is inspired by the native iOS and Android game,[_"Heads Up!"_][1]